 We are lucky to live in the golden age of aromatherapy!

 I can truly say that in the last two decades, essential oils have come of age.
-Today, you can simply walk into any health food or natural products store and you are likely to find no less than 40 different EOs on their shelves.
+Today, you can simply walk into any health food or natural products store and you are likely to find no less than 40 different essential oils on their shelves.

-But, it is not the variety as much as the purity of the EO’s available at this time that makes this the golden age of aromatherapy.
+But, it is not the variety as much as the purity of the essential oils available at this time that makes this the golden age of aromatherapy.
 Although steam distillation is an ancient art/science, today it has been refined to perfection.
-So, in terms of quality and purity, the EOs of the day are far better than the products that were available, say 40 years ago.
-Greater purity means greater therapeutic benefits, and that is exactly what you get from present day EO’s.
+So, in terms of quality and purity, the essential oils of the day are far better than the products that were available, say 40 years ago.
+Greater purity means greater therapeutic benefits, and that is exactly what you get from present day essential oils.

 Why Do You Need Aromatherapy Today More Than Ever Before?